mcgeec91/Project-2/README.md

 # Step 2: SQL Database

 - Using localhost:3306 in MySQL, run this line "CREATE DATABASE pizza_db;" in a query.
-- Import the Csv Data into MySQL using the table import wizard naming the table "pizza".
+- Import the Csv Data into your "pizza_db" database in MySQL using the table import wizard and naming the table "pizza".
 - Once table is created, The database will be able to be accessed when you call for it.

 # Step 3: Changing config.py